dg227/NLSA/MATLAB/README.md

-# MATLAB NLSA code.
+# MATLAB NLSA code

-This project provides a MATLAB implementation of nonlinear Laplacian spectral analysis (NLSA) and related kernel algorithms for feature extraction and prediction of observables of dynamical systems.
+This project provides a MATLAB implementation of nonlinear Laplacian spectral analysis (NLSA) and related operator methods for feature extraction and prediction of observables of dynamical systems.

 ## Usage